apace100/origins-docs/docs/types/power_types/action_on_callback.md

 }
 ```

-This example will make players automatically join the team called "TheNetherBoys" upon choosing the origin that has the power, and will make the players also leave automatically if they ever change their origin with another one that doesn't have the power.
+This example will make players automatically join the team called "TheNetherBoys" upon gaining the power, and will make the players also leave automatically if they ever change their origin with another one that doesn't have the power.
 (The "TheNetherBoys" team has to exist beforehand for this power to work!)